-best film: Casablanca is the winner here though Notorious is a masterpiece as well and I owe Rossellini’s Journey to Italy another view.
+best film: Casablanca is the winner here though Notorious is a masterpiece as well and I owe Rossellini’s Journey to Italy another revisit.
 Casablanca is deserving of its reputation and iconic status.
-Curtiz isn’t Welles or Ford but he directs the hell out of this one film and of course it has one of the best screenplays in Hollywood history.
+Curtiz is not Hitchcock or Rossellini, but he directs the hell out of this one film and of course it has one of the best screenplays in Hollywood history.
 Chief amongst the reasons to appreciate Casablanca are the lead performances by Bogart and Bergman.
-It’s Bogart’s speech at the end and he’s the lead, but its Bergman’s face, nuance and emotion (while he’s steady) that help carry the film—enough for me to call it the co-lead.
+It is Bogart’s speech at the end but its Bergman’s emotional range (while Bogart plays Rick as more even and cool/steady) that help carry the film.
+It is enough to call it the co-lead.

 stylistic innovations/traits: Bergman had seventeen (17) films, so she is right there within striking distance of Meryl Streep and Katharine Hepburn (and everyone else) as far as sheer volume of archiveable film performances.
 She was pretty choosy in her roles- especially for the era with less than fifty (50) total films during her decades-spanning career (archiveable work from 1936-1978).
-What separates Bergman (ever so slightly) in my mind is that Notorious performance and her work with Rossellini.
-Yes, she’s in Casablanca and had a great Hollywood career—full stop— but I believe she delivers a second best performance that is actually, arguably, better than any one single performance by Hepburn or Streep.
-I think I’d take Bergman in Notorious as a SECOND top 25 performance by a female in the history of film.
-That’s incredible.
-The only other actress I can think of who I would nominate for that would be Masina and Masina has a total of 7 archiveable films and simply can’t compete with the sheer volume of fantastic work by the likes of Bergman, Hepburn or Streep.
-As for Rossellini, their four films together in the 1950’s are massively underrated (due to how hard they were to find for the longest time).
-It’s neo-realism (or a slight evolution of) and Bergman is a great vehicle for Rossellini’s art.
+What separates Bergman (ever so slightly) is that Notorious performance and her work with Rossellini.
+Yes, she is in Casablanca and had a great Hollywood career—full stop— but I believe she delivers a second, top performance that is, arguably, better than any one single performance by Hepburn or Streep.
+Bergman in Notorious might be a second top 25 performance by a female in the history of film.
+That is incredible.
+The only other actress in that realm is Masina and Masina has a total of seven (7) archiveable films so she simply cannot compete with the sheer volume of fantastic work from Bergman.
+As for the Rossellini period, their four films together in the 1950s crucial to Bergman’s resume.
+This is Neorealism (or a slight evolution of) and Bergman is a great collaborator for the great Italian master.

-directors worked with: Rossellini (4) and this is key work with a top-tier auteur.
-Hitchcock (2)- it’s a little sad of what might have been if they had continued to work together in the 1950s. and then it is Ingmar Bergman, Sidney Lumet, Jean Renoir, Victor Fleming, William Wyler, Stanley Donen, and George Cukor once a piece.
+directors worked with: Roberto Rossellini (4) and this is key work with a top-tier auteur.
+Alfred Hitchcock (2)- it is a little sad of what might have been if they had continued to work together in the 1950s. and then it is Ingmar Bergman, Sidney Lumet, Jean Renoir, Victor Fleming, William Wyler, Stanley Donen, and George Cukor once a piece.

 - Journey to Italy